How To Claim For Serious Organ Damage

 Organ damage can be life-changing, or it could be temporary and less severe.
 If you make a successful claim for serious organ damage, you could be awarded compensation to address the way in which your injury has affected you.
 However, the amount of compensation awarded differs depending on the specific circumstances of each case.

-Generally, though, settlements can comprise of up to two heads of claim.
-General damages compensates for your pain and suffering caused by your injuries.
-When calculating this head of claim, there are certain resources legal professionals can use to help them including medical evidence and publication called the Judicial College Guidelines (JCG).
+Generally, settlements are comprise of two heads of claim.
+General damages compensate for your pain and suffering caused by your injuries.
+When calculating this head of claim, certain resources can help such as medical evidence and a publication called the Judicial College Guidelines (JCG).
+Some examples are below.

 Although the amounts in the JCG are based on past court cases that were successful, you should use them only as a guide.
 Your injuries and circumstances need to be accounted for before an accurate figure for general damages can be calculated.